-Our Behaviour Curriculum focuses on the three main expectations of being respectful, safe and ready to learn and each area is defined by what we expect and teach students.
-As Meadowbrook College delivers learning across 4 main bases and satellite sites, the Behaviour Curriculum may differ slightly based on the environment or curriculum / learning offered on that base, but the expectations remain the same .
+The Behaviour Curriculum will always focus on the three main principles / expectations of respectful, safe, ready to learn.
+As Meadowbrook College delivers learning across 4 main bases and satellite sites, the Behaviour Curriculum may differ slightly based on the environment or curriculum / learning offered on that base.